 Benecaid’s ASO plan was made specifically with small- to medium-sized businesses in mind.
 They allow for the same high-quality benefits as traditional health insurance plans, while managing costs for a smaller-sized company.

 A big benefit for small-to medium-sized companies is that the administrative costs of ASO plans are much lower than those of traditional health insurance plans.
-While traditional insurance plans may charge administrative fees between 25% and 35%, an ASO plan only charges between 12% and 20%, while providing the same or comparable benefits.
+While traditional insurance plans may charge administrative fees between 25% to 35%, an ASO plan only charges between 12% to 20% but still provides the same or comparable benefits.
 The experience for employees is the same regardless of if it’s an ASO plan or a traditional fully insured plan.

 Just like a traditional insurance company, there can be a cost sharing amount for employees to distribute amongst the group (i.e. employees paying 20% of costs, while the company pays the remainder).

-Many ASO plans provide employees with a drug card.
-Once a drug card is obtained it can be used at a pharmacy or the dentist.
-It’s also important to note that use of a drug card is not exclusively restricted to the cardholder; the employee can add his/her dependent(s) to the card if they wish.
+ASO insurance works exactly the same as fully insured plans, so they do, in fact, provide a drug card.
+Employees can use the drug card at the pharmacy or dentist.
+Also, the use of a drug card is not exclusively restricted to the cardholder; the employee can add his/her dependent(s) to the card as well.

 To learn more about ASO benefits, contact your Advisor or one of our Benecaid Benefits Consultants today at email@example.com, or by phone at 416-626-8786.